Atomic Knight: Gardner Grayle

 On Earth-One, Gardner Grayle was a sergeant in the army.
 His platoon was the infamous Platoon 13 and its symbol was a knight.
 Feverishly opposed to nuclear war, Grayle volunteered for a virtual reality experiment to see how people would react to a post-atomic war world.
 Within this experiment, Grayle believed that the adventures of the Atomic Knights were only a dream.
 After emerging from the experiment, Grayle donned a S.T.A.R.
 Labs battle suit and declared himself a modern knight in shining armor, briefly becoming the second Shining Knight and serving with the Seven Soldiers of Victory.

 After a mildly successful career as a superhero, Grayle took a job at S.T.A.R.
 Labs.
 When he received a premonition from the goddess Cassandra, Grayle used his new technical know-how to build his atomic armor.
 He then participated in Crisis on Infinite Earths as one of the Forgotten Heroes who contacted Darkseid to enlist his help against the Anti-Monitor.

 Afterward, he appeared in Outsiders (vol. 1), a team he joined and stayed with until its disbanding.
 The Outsiders would later reform (in vol. 2) but were considered fugitives after being framed for the slaughter of a Markovian village.
 At first, he hunted the team down but was convinced of their innocence and helped clear their name.
 He also helps the Outsiders battle a vampiric infestation in Abyssia.
 With the Outsiders, he also fell in love with fellow Outsider Windfall and they were seen together at Geo-Force's wedding.

 The Atomic Knights from Battle for Bludhaven #6, art by Dan Jurgens and Jim Palmiotti.

-In the miniseries Battle for Blüdhaven, Gardner Grayle is the leader of an underground band of Atomic Knights operating in the destroyed city of Blüdhaven.
-At the end of the series, Captain Atom obliterates the remains of Blüdhaven.
+In the series The Battle for Blüdhaven, Gardner Grayle is the leader of an underground band of new Atomic Knights operating within the destroyed city of Blüdhaven.
+There are roughly 125 Atomic Knights, with the main Knights being Grayle, Marene and Doug Herald, Bryndon, and Wayne and Hollis Hobard.
+The Atomic Knights wield armor with numerous powers including the ability to record and analyze complex data and fire powerful ballistic and nuclear blasts.
+At the end of the series, Captain Atom obliterates the remains of Blüdhaven, making way for the departure of S.H.A.D.E. operatives.
 After this, the Knights are seen entering an underground environment through a bunker named Command-D.

-In Final Crisis, the Atomic Knights are killed by Darkseid's forces.
+In Final Crisis, the Knights accompany Wonder Woman into the city, where Mary Marvel attacks and kills Marene Herald.
+The rest of the Atomic Knights are killed by Darkseid's forces.